Here’s the guide you need to get the most out of your Microsoft Office version.

 The addition of the PowerPivot add-in turns Excel into an application that can potentially rival successful business intelligence software such as Business Objects.

-This is rarely the fault of the software, and almost always due to the unimaginative content and the ability (or lack of!) of the speaker.
+This is rarely the fault of the software, and almost always due to the unimaginative content and the ability (or inability) of the speaker.
 Making presentations more compelling is a challenge that Microsoft sets itself with each new release of PowerPoint.

-Over the years this has been attempted with the addition of embedded rich media and improved performance, and this time around Microsoft have delivered improvements to slide design, new swipes and zooms and even a new view.
+Over the years this has been attempted with the addition of embedded rich media and improved performance, and this time around Microsoft has delivered improvements to slide design, new swipes and zooms, and even a new view.

 5.1 Don’t Edit With Fingers!